wurmlab/genomicscourse/2020/practicals/population_genetics/popgen.md

 ```

-You can open a new R session by typing `rstudio-genomics` in the terminal.
+Next, open Rstudio by typing your IP followed by `:8787` in a browser.
 The following lines of code should be entered into your console within Rstudio:

 ```r